 Remember, the shorter the better.
 Don’t try to incorporate all of these approaches in crafting a single message!

-These strategies will help yield more results from leaving voicemails.
-However, it’s important to remember that sales voicemails alone will not keep the top of the funnel full; it’s crucial to vary your messaging and channels of communication.
+The sales process isn’t always easy.
+Hopefully, these strategies will help yield more results from leaving voicemails.
+However, it’s important to remember that the best sales voicemail script alone will not keep the top of the funnel full; it’s crucial to vary your messaging and channels of communication.

 Want more great prospecting tips?
 Check out our comprehensive sales prospecting guide, based on our analysis of 100,000 calls.